johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 - **Responsibilities:**
   - Displays the symbol and title for the activity.
   - Triggers the parent callback when clicked in edit mode.
-  - Displays the symbol text in view mode.
+  - Applies focus styling for the "Now" card with subtle pulsing animation.
+  - Shows placeholder when no symbol is selected.

 ### SymbolButton Component
 - **Files:** `components/SymbolButton.tsx`, `components/SymbolButton.module.css`